Tramp the Dirt Down: Elvis Costello And Margaret Thatcher.

 Elvis Costello onstage at Eric’s Club, Liverpool in the late 1970s.
 (John Moores University Photo Archive).

-In Liverpool and other UK cities Margaret Thatcher will never be forgotten, nor will the bleak period of mass unemployment and the crushing of Hope that characterized life under her governments, which bitter time forms the backdrop of my ’70s-’80s Punk and New Wave memoir Bombed Out!
+In Liverpool and other UK cities Margaret Thatcher will never be forgotten, nor will the bleak period of mass unemployment and the crushing of Hope that characterized life under her governments.
+This bitter time forms the backdrop of my ’70s-’80s Punk and New Wave memoir Bombed Out!

 I recently re-heard Elvis Costello’s song Tramp the Dirt Down, which appeared on his album, Spike, in 1989, long after the period covered by Bombed Out! had elapsed.